 What do the signs placed in neighborhoods mean?

-When you see signs in your neighborhood, it means snow removal equipment will be working there for the next few days.
+When clearing snow from Level 4 Removal Priority areas, the City will place signs in your neighbourhood.
+These signs mean snow removal equipment will be working there for the next few days.
 Be mindful of where you park during that time and try to avoid parking on the street.

 What is a windrow?